 - Thursday 7 May 2020: Planning application, reference number 201329, validated By Waltham Forest Council

 - Tuesday 19 May 2020: Waltham Forest Council issues information pack and statutory consultation on planning application begins

-- Thursday 18 June 2020: St William Homes holds online Question and Answer session.
-Register for details
+- Thursday 18 June 2020: St William holds online Question and Answer sessions

-- Autumn 2020: Planning Commitee meeting and possible referral to Mayor of London depending on the Planning Committee decision.
+- Tuesday 1 December 2020: Planning Commitee meeting and possible referral to Mayor of London depending on the Planning Committee decision.
 Watch the Planning Committee meeting on line

-St William Homes is holding an online Question and Answer session on Thursday 18 June 2020.
-Register for details.
+St William Homes is held online Question and Answer session on Thursday 18 June 2020.

 St William Homes LLP held two resident drop in engagement meetings at Lea Bridge Library, Lea Bridge Road, Leyton, E10 7HU on Thursday 14 November 2019 and Saturday 16 November 2019.